jaedmunt/Dixchete/README.md

 # Dixchete

-Having trouble quickly understanding space, drive setup, etc., I decided to create a cheat sheet of commands for easy reference.
+### Having trouble quickly understanding space, drive setup, etc., I decided to ### create a cheat sheet of commands for easy reference.

+Scroll down for the commands, and use the installation instructions for a quick way to build your own `.exe` file to invoke the cheet sheet in your command line on the fly.

+Dependencies:

+- Built on windows, not really tested lol
+- Go to compile it (added to PATH)

 ---
 Command for the cli: